MicrosoftDocs/VBA-Docs/api/Publisher.EmailMergeEnvelope.md

  Set pubMailMerge = ThisDocument.MailMerge
  pubMailMerge.OpenDataSource "PathToFile \DataSource.txt"

- 'Assign "E-mail Address" to the To field of the email message. pubMailMerge.EmailMergeEnvelope.To = pubMailMerge.DataSource.DataFields.Item(3)
+ 'Assign "Email Address" to the To field of the email message. pubMailMerge.EmailMergeEnvelope.To = pubMailMerge.DataSource.DataFields.Item(3)

  'Add text to the Subject field of the email message.